Charities We Believe In

-Powder Room D is very passionate about giving back and will actively donate a portion of sales to charity through out the year.
+Powder Room D is very passionate about giving back and raising awareness and we actively donate a portion of sales every month to a different cause.

-Some of our favorite non-profit organizations that we will be making donations to can be found below.
+Some of our favorite non-profit organizations and causes that we have been fortunate enough to donate to are listed below.

 Girls Educational & Mentoring Services (GEMS)